-The adjusting charge in 2019 relates to the ongoing restructuring costs associated with the implementation of revisions to the Group's operating model.
-These costs are mainly in relation to Quantum, a programme to simplify the business and create a more efficient, agile and focused Group, as announced in September 2019.
-This includes the cost of packages in respect of permanent headcount reductions and permanent employee benefit reductions in the Group.
-The costs also cover the downsizing and factory rationalisation activities in Germany, Russia and APME.
-Included in other operating income are amounts related to the reversal of a deferred consideration provision in relation to the acquisition of TDR d.o.o.
-(TDR).
+The adjusting charge in 2020 and 2019 relates to the ongoing restructuring costs associated with the implementation of revisions to the Group's operating model, mainly in relation to Quantum.
+This programme is expected to deliver at least £1 billion of annualised savings over a three-year period (to 2022) and the charges include the cost of packages in respect of permanent headcount reductions and permanent employee benefit reductions in the Group.
+The costs also cover the downsizing and factory rationalisation activities in ENA (Netherlands, Hungary and Russia) and APME (2019: ENA (Germany and Russia) and APME).